Features Overview¶

 However, it offers server-side support by providing an SQL function to generate

-type, and client-side support for generating
+random identifiers of STRING type, and client-side support for generating

--based identifiers, when using the SQLAlchemy dialect.
+INTEGER-based identifiers, when using the SQLAlchemy dialect.

 CrateDB 4.5.0 added the gen_random_text_uuid() scalar function, which can also be used within an SQL DDL statement, in order to automatically assign random identifiers to newly inserted records on the server side.

-In this spirit, it is suitable to be used as a PRIMARY KEY
+In this spirit, it is suitable to be used as a PRIMARY KEY constraint for SQLAlchemy.

-It works on SQLAlchemy-defined columns of type sa.String
+It works on SQLAlchemy-defined columns of type sa.String.

 A table schema like this